iotaledger/iota.py/docs/tutorials.rst

 Notice, how we import the :py:class:`Iota` object, that defines a so-called extended API object.
 We will use this to send and receive data from the network.
-Read more about API objects at :ref:`PyOTA API Classes`.
+Read more about API objects at :ref:`api:PyOTA API Classes`.

 We also import the ``pprint`` method that prettifies the output before printing it to the console.